 LIT Bits are rapid-fire talks focusing on legal innovation and technology where the speaker is given only 5 min and 20 slides (set to advance automatically every 15 seconds).
-You can APPLY TO PRESENT A LIT BIT HERE (limited funds are available to defer costs for diverse speakers).

 After the conference closes, we'll post 2020's LIT Bits here and in the LIT Bit section on the Lab's website.
 FWIW, here's some advice on giving a great rapid-fire talk.